 Personalized Mojo.
 You can personalize a potion for a specific creature by mixing a part of them (hair, nail clippings, a tear, etc.) into it.
 This potion functions only for the target, and is treated as if heightened one spell level (this can exceed your normal maximum spell level).
 If the potion has no benefit when targeting a creature (such as an area of effect spell or a potion that conjures a creature), or when heightened, the potion can instead be reused with a successful DC 15 Intelligence check with Alchemist’s Supplies, so far as you use an action when adjacent to the potion (or target) within 1 minute of it being used.
 This can be attempted once.

 Rage Mojo.
 You imbue your potion a spirit of rage and battle.
-When the potion is consumed, the target is also enraged, as the berserker rage spell, for the full duration (or until you command it to end as a bonus action or reaction).
+When the potion is consumed, the target is also enraged, as the berserker frenzy spell, for the full duration (or until you command it to end as a bonus action or reaction).
 The target does not suffer a level of exhaustion if it succeeds on a Stamina saving throw against your Spell DC at the end of the rage.

 Spirit Mojo.
 You augment the potion with a spirit of balance, allowing you to mix two potions to retain the benefits of both (as the Proper Sync miscibility result), so long as both potions have the same quality.
 This can be done once per short rest.